- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 Can You Get a Lifetime Mortgage with an Existing Mortgage?

 Yes, it is possible to take out a lifetime mortgage even if you have an existing mortgage on your home.
-In fact, one of the most common uses of equity release is to repay the outstanding balance on a standard residential mortgage.
-This approach can provide valuable help to homeowners approaching retirement who want to remove monthly repayments and access additional funds for home improvements or other purposes.
+In fact, one of the most common uses of a Nationwide Lifetime Mortgage is to repay the outstanding balance on a standard residential mortgage.

-To qualify, you’ll need to meet the eligibility details set by the provider, which usually include being over 55 and having sufficient equity in your home.
-The loan amount you can release will depend on the value of your home, your age, and the specific conditions of the plan.
-A regulated equity release adviser will assess your situation and provide a personalised recommendation to help you choose a product that suits your goals.
+To qualify, you’ll need to meet the provider’s eligibility criteria, which usually include being over 55 and having sufficient equity in your home.
+The loan amount you can obtain will depend on the value of your home, your age, and the plan’s specific terms.

-Many plans now offer added flexibility, including No early repayment charges and options for inheritance protection, which allows you to ring-fence a portion of your property’s value for your loved ones.
-This is particularly important if you’re concerned about leaving something behind after the sale of the home or planning for the rest of your financial life.
+Many plans now offer added flexibility, including no early repayment charges and options for inheritance protection, which allows you to ring-fence a portion of your property’s value for your loved ones.

-A lifetime mortgage can also serve as a downsizing alternative, helping you remain in your current home while still accessing the funds you need.
-Plans are regulated by the Financial Conduct Authority and all reputable providers are committed to transparency and consumer protection.
-Some advisers operate on a no advice fee basis, offering you professional guidance at no upfront cost.
+The Financial Conduct Authority regulates plans, and all reputable providers are committed to transparency and consumer protection.
+Some advisers operate on a no-advice-fee basis, offering you professional guidance at no upfront cost.

 Loan-to-Value Explained for Nationwide Lifetime Mortgages

-To begin, you can use a simple calculator to estimate your potential borrowing, though a personalised amount calculation is always recommended.
-During an appointment with a qualified adviser, your personal and financial details will be reviewed to confirm what you may be eligible for.
+During an appointment with a qualified adviser, your personal and financial details will be reviewed to confirm your eligibility.
 The adviser will also provide tailored information and guide you through available options.

 What Can I Use the Nationwide Lifetime Mortgage Money For?